Community-Engaged Research to Promote Health Equity (CERPHE) Trainee Pilot Grants

 Eligibility: Postdoctoral Scholars and Clinical Fellows

-• Applications welcome from all faculty (instructors, CE, UML, NTLR, NTLT, UTL).
-Postdoctoral scholars and clinical fellows are eligible for the pilot trainee grants.
+• Applications are welcome from all faculty (instructors, CE, UML, NTLR, NTLT, UTL).
+Postdoctoral scholars and clinical fellows are eligible for pilot trainee grants.

 • All applicants must have, or plan on having, a focus on maternal child health research.
 Research must be primarily related to maternal child health.
 “Child” refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child or adolescent.

-• All applicants must continue to be appointed at the instructor rank or above for the duration of the award, including any extensions.
+• All applicants must maintain appointments at the instructor rank or above for the duration of the award, including any no-cost extensions.

 • The following are not eligible: